wp-plugins/gwolle-gb/readme.txt

 * Use no redirects.
 * Use a simple Message system.
 * Add possibility to empty trash and spam.
-* Make install method more safe.
+* Make Install method more safe.
+* Make Import method more failsafe and refactor it.
 * Bring AJAX back, this time inside actions.
 * Bring Import and Uninstall back, this time in separate admin pages.
 * Bring Frontend Widget and Dashboard Widget back.
+* Redo Settings page with tabs for separate parts.
+* Add an RSS Feed.

 If you have a feature request please use the forum on WordPress.org.
 I may add it to the list then.